ItzMace/BE-Issues/README.md

 # BomberEgg - Issues
 BE - Issue Tracker.

 When creating an issue, please include lots and lots of detail.
-Videos are preferred, screenshots and full console logs at the very minimum.
+Videos are preferred, screenshots and full console logs are the very minimum.
 The following will also be nessecary:
 - "BomberEgg" version
 - Full plugin list
 - Explanation of how to reproduce the issue.